dummifiedme/TheNotebook/NotesVault/_Planner/E-AG Lecture 1.md

 	Perceived
 	Life is about reducing the gap between the the Ideal and Presenters self

-## Essence of Ethics
+### Essence of Ethics/Values
+> Since, Ethics is a subset of values.

-Essence of ethics -Core qualities, attribute, characteristics, properties of ethics
+> Essence: Core qualities, attribute, characteristics, properties of ethics.
+1. ==Ethics **cannot** be shaped and sustained in isolation==.
+A person's environment interact with his or her genotype to influence the behavioural outcomes
+> SOcialisation is a lifelong process through with norms, customs, values and ideologies of a society are passed on to the next gener
 Nature and nurture
-		Ethics cannot be shaped and sustained in isolation.
-A person's environment interact with his or her genotype to influence the behavioural outcomes

-	A man is not only a product but also a producer of his culture A person not only learns from the culture but may also lead to a change in ethical system of the society Eg - Hitler, Gandhi, Obama,Modi.
+A man is not only a product but also a producer of his culture
+	A person not only learns from the culture but may also lead to a change in ethical system of the society Eg - Hitler, Gandhi, Obama,Modi.
 Mandela, Lee Kuan yew, Kalam, Malala Ethics depends upon the context in which they are operating They vary in their meaning and intensity according to time , place and person Ethics operates at different levels- individual, organisation, socio cultural, national and international levels Ethics at each level effect each other
-	Ethics are abstract and subjective in nature ie they are affected by individual emotions and perception Eg - use of sbad language while anger
+Ethics are abstract and subjective in nature ie they are affected by individual emotions and perception
+	Eg - use of sbad language while anger
 Ethicw are interrelated to each other
 	You can't be honest if you are not truthful
 	You cannot be objective if you are not tolerant
 	Eg - economic depression affectimg climate change negotiations Ethical behaviour also comes into play when human interacts with other things also like machines, animals, environment etc Ethics originate from a sense of justice previaling in a particular society Just and unjust instead of right and wrong
 Ethics are maintained and sustained by a sense of responsibility and not mere accountability to some external agency but also to something within
 Ethical standards at many times transcend the narrow stipulation of law and conduct rules Culture refers to behaviour of the society Socialisation
 A process through which culture of society is inculcated in individual Cultural conitnutuy is maintained
 String socialisation - children lives with parents
 Eg - we are taught to obey others
 It is a lifelong process through which norms, customs, values and ideologies of a society are passed on to the next generation so that they can become a responsible and participating members of their society
 It is thus the means by which social and cultural conitnutuy are attained Family is first agency of socialization
 School is first formal agency of socialization Relgious Organisation - governmentetc